localstack/.github/CONTRIBUTING.md

 ### Setup the development environment

 To contribute code contributions, setting up a development environment is required.
 Review the [LocalStack developer guide](https://docs.localstack.cloud/developer-guide/) to understand how you can setup the environment and make the desirable changes.
-It is also recommended to look at our [public roadmap](https://github.com/localstack/localstack/blob/master/doc/roadmap/README.md) and [open issues](https://github.com/localstack/localstack/issues) for better context around contributions we are looking for.
+It is also recommended to look at our [open issues](https://github.com/localstack/localstack/issues) for better context around contributions we are looking for.

 ### Licensing